 If the seams of your breast prostheses are split, tape the back first.
 Leave a half-inch of tape extending past the breast form, and then do the same to the front, and press the sticky sides of the tape extensions together firmly.
 Trim the excess tape up to 1/8” past the old seam.

-While damages can happen, one of the best ways to prevent damage is by purchasing high-quality breast prostheses through your insurance plan.
+While damage can happen, one of the best ways to prevent it, is by purchasing high-quality breast prostheses through your insurance plan.
 The more durable and well-made your breast forms, the less likely they will rip, tear, or puncture.

-For an incredibly large selection of quality post-mastectomy silicone breast prostheses, post-surgical bras have pockets sewn in the right and left side perfect to wear a prosthesis, mastectomy bathing suits, and more, contact a custom fitter at our specialty shop A Fitting Experience today.
+For an incredibly large selection of quality post-mastectomy silicone breast prostheses, post-surgical bras have pockets sewn in the right and left side perfect to wear a prosthesis, mastectomy bathing suits, and more, contact a custom fitter at our specialty shop, A Fitting Experience Mastectomy Shoppe today.